 Montana law prohibits operating a motorboat while under the influence of drugs or alcohol.
-The term "motorboat" means "a vessel, including a personal watercraft or pontoon, propelled by any machinery, motor, or engine of any description, whether or not the machinery, motor, or engine is the principal source of propulsion.”
-(Mont.
-Code Ann. §§ 23-2-502(7)(a), 23-2-523(2), 23-2-525(5) (2016).)
+The term "motorboat" means "a vessel, including a personal watercraft or pontoon, propelled by any machinery, motor, or engine of any description, whether or not the machinery, motor, or engine is the principal source of propulsion."

-For purposes of Montana's BUI statute, "under the influence" means that "as a result of taking into the body alcohol, drugs, or any combination of alcohol and drugs, a person's ability to safely operate a vehicle has been diminished.”
-(Mont.
-Code Ann. § 61-8-401(3) (2016).)
+For purposes of Montana's BUI statute, "under the influence" means that "as a result of taking into the body alcohol, drugs, or any combination of alcohol and drugs, a person's ability to safely operate a vehicle has been diminished."

+With Montana's DUI laws, having a blood alcohol concentration (BAC) of .08% or more can get you conviction, regardless of whether you were actually impaired.
+The state's BUI laws work differently.
 Montana law includes "presumptions" about a person's impairment based on blood alcohol concentration (BAC).
 The presumptions apply to the determination of whether the boater was under the influence.

 Presumption boater was not under the influence.
 If a boater's BAC was .04% or less, the judge or jury can presume the boater wasn't under the influence.
 So, for example, a jury could presume a boater who had a BAC of .03% was not under the influence.
 But the prosecutor would still have the opportunity to convince the jury otherwise—"rebut the presumption"—with evidence of impairment, such as slurred speech and poor field sobriety test (FST) performance.
 If the jurors are unimpressed with the prosecutor's evidence, they can stick with the presumption that the defendant was not under the influence.

 Presumption boater was under the influence.
 With a BAC of .08% or more, the judge or jury can presume the boater was under the influence.
 To rebut the presumption, the defense might present evidence of things like safe boat navigation prior to the stop or good FST performance.